anbuselvidemo/KUBEDEMO/README.md

 # How to run

+You need to have Kubernetes setup installed to run this project.

 Apply the provided Manifests to deploy the Application and start the service using the below commands

 _kubectl apply -f https://raw.githubusercontent.com/anbuselvidemo/KUBEDEMO/main/deployment.yaml_